 The waning efficacy of traditional channels is important to note, because poor customer service is hurting consumer retention.
 There’s a significant and growing proportion of consumers who have stopped doing business with a company due to bad customer service.

 Fifty-four percent of consumers stopped doing business with a company due to bad service in 2017, versus 49% in 2016.
 However, good customer service will pay off in the long run.
 Sixty-eight percent of consumers reported increased activity with companies due to good customer service.

-Emerging channels for customer service, like chatbots in messaging platforms, will help to drive customer satisfaction and improve retention.
-In 2017, consumers who contacted customer service via emerging channels — including text-based intelligent assistants, live chat, messaging apps, and home-based smart speakers with voice assistants — had significantly better customer service experiences than they did in 2016.
+Emerging digital channels for customer service, like chatbots in messaging platforms, will help to drive customer satisfaction and improve retention.
+In 2017, consumers who contacted customer service via emerging digital channels — including text-based intelligent assistants, live chat, messaging apps, and home-based smart speakers with voice assistants — had significantly better customer service experiences than they did in 2016.

 As the technology powering these emerging channels progresses, and as natural language processing improves, customer service experiences on these channels will likely grow.

 Please contact us if you would like to discuss anything mentioned in this post.